wavesplatform/WavesGUI/README.md

 The current implementation is on top of Scorex Permacoin implementation as on https://github.com/ScorexProject/Scorex

-Scorex will be used to implement Waves Blocchain Consensus and Protocol.
+Scorex will be used to implement Waves Blockchain Consensus and Protocol.

 # Testing